Preventing Truck-Pedestrian and Truck-Cyclist Accidents with Truck Side Underride Guards

 As more local governments begin to require the use of side underride guards, it has the potential to grow into an industry standard.
-Several truck accident lawyers are leading the way in trying to make this a reality across the nation.
-Perhaps, one day side underride guards will gain enough recognition for their ability to save lives that their use will be made a nationwide requirement for all commercial motor vehicles under Federal Law.
+Our truck accident lawyers are leading the way in trying to make this a reality across the nation.
+Maybe someday side underride guards will gain enough recognition for their ability to save lives that their use will be made a nationwide requirement for all commercial motor vehicles under Federal Law.

 *Source: National Transportation Library